DE-IGNIS/DE-IGNIS/README.md

 When I'm not coding, you can find me reading books, solving Rubik's cubes, or exploring video games.

 ### 🚀 Current Goals
-I'm actively working on building my expertise in full-stack and mobile development while exploring exciting opportunities in AR/VR and game development.

 ---